coolmaplelin/robotsimulator/README.md

 robotsimulator
 ========================

-A robot simulator that tests the various scenarios and commands
+A simulator for robotic controller built.
+View a demo running at <a href="http://ec2-52-62-172-4.ap-southeast-2.compute.amazonaws.com/"  target="_blank">AWS</a>.

 Requirements
 ------------